 - 2. Each county emergency management agency shall perform emergency management functions within the territorial limits of the county within which it is organized and, in addition, shall conduct such activities outside its territorial limits as are required and in accordance with state and county emergency management plans and mutual aid agreements.
 Counties shall serve as liaison for and coordinator of municipalities' requests for state and federal assistance during post-disaster emergency operations.

-- 3. County government shall be responsible for ensuring that all appropriate local resources, including those of municipalities, are being utilized to support the conduct of emergency operations prior to requesting outside assistance from state government.
-This requirement is deferred when state or inter-jurisdictional plans or procedures provide for an automatic response by state government.
+- 3. County government shall be responsible for ensuring that all appropriate local resources, including those of municipalities, are being utilized to support emergency operations prior to requesting outside assistance from state government.
+This requirement is deferred when state or interjurisdictional plans or procedures provide for an automatic response by state government.

 - III.
 Local Authority, Requirements, and Regulations

 - A. History

 - Modern day emergency management is rooted in the Cold-War era Civil Defense model.
 At the end of the Cold-War, the field was known as Emergency Preparedness.
-Today, Emergency Management is a more holistic field that focuses on four distinct areas:
+Today, Emergency Management is a more holistic field that focuses on four interrelated areas:

 - a) Preparedness

 - b) Mitigation

 - c) Response

 - d) Recovery

 - B. Authority

-- 1. Colleton County Council adopted Ordinance 87-O-2 on April 7, 1987.
-That ordinance created the office of Colleton County Emergency Preparedness and established that County Council is "responsible for meeting the dangers to the County and its people presented by disasters of any origin."
-Ordinance 87-O-2 authorized the County Supervisor to appoint an Emergency Preparedness Director and to appoint or commission qualified individuals, in the absence of such and particularly for performance of certain primarily technical functions, to exercise authorities and responsibilities, and have the same immunities, as officers and employees of the County performing similar duties.
-Additionally, Ordinance 87-O-2 designates the Director of Emergency Preparedness as responsible for directing day-to-day operations of the office and coordinating activities of the various County Departments, and the municipalities, in preparing for and operating in disasters.
-The Director is further empowered and required to coordinate with and assist county officials and employees in development of plans for the immediate use of
+- Colleton County Council adopted Ordinance 87-O-2 on April 7, 1987 which first created the office of Colleton County Emergency Preparedness.
+On September 5, 1995, Colleton County Council approved Ordinance 95-O-15, which amended Ordinance 87-O-2 and changed the wording from "County Supervisor" to "County Administrator".
+This was the only change and recognized the new terminology for referencing the County's Chief Executive Officer.
+On September 11, 2018, Colleton County Council adopted Ordinance 18-O-10.
+This ordinance replaced 87-O-2 and 95-O-15 and established the Emergency Management Division under the Fire-Rescue Department.
+18-O-10 continued to recognize that County Council is "responsible for meeting the dangers to the County and its people presented by disasters of any origin."
+Under Ordinance 18-O-10, County Council may issue proclamations and regulations and amend or rescind them.
+Proclamations of the County Council have the force and effect of law.